-Best Sushi in Raleigh – From Customers Who Know
+Best Sushi in Raleigh – From Diners Who Know

 Customer Picks for the Best Sushi in Raleigh, NC

 Sushi is the most popular Japanese dish on earth.
-There are plenty of restaurants that prepare it in a variety of ways, using anywhere from subpar to superior quality of ingredients.
+And, plenty of restaurants prepare it in a variety of ways, using anywhere from subpar to superior quality of ingredients.

 But the question is: Who does it best?
 What restaurant prepares the best sushi in Raleigh?

-Well you are in luck, because I've got five recommendations that should help you to narrow down your search.
-Or, send you on your way to compiling your own "top Sushi" list.
+Well, you are in luck, because I’ve got five recommendations for the best sushi in Raleigh that should help you to narrow down your search.
+Or, send you on your way to compiling your own “top Sushi” list.
 I narrowed my list by comparing it with other customer favorites for the all-around five best.

 1. Sushi Mon

-Sushi Mon has some of the area's most excellent seafood and boasts of a range of highly talented chefs, which is evident in the taste and presentation.
+Sushi Mon has some of the area’s most excellent seafood and boasts of a range of highly talented chefs, which is evident in the taste and presentation.
 The environment is comfortable, and they show very great attention to detail with their handcrafted North Carolina porcelain.
-Service is down to earth and friendly, and the sushi is just amazing.
+The service is down-to-earth and friendly, and the sushi is just amazing.
 Sushi Mon is uniquely placed at 105 Friendly Dr, Raleigh, NC.